 Getting to Preikestolen by Air

-Depending on where you are coming from, you may need to use an airplane.
+You may need to use an airplane, depending on where you are coming from.
 The Stavanger Airport Sola is the nearest to Pulpit Rock.
 It is well connected to other airports in Norway and other countries with different airliners servicing the route.
 You may need to check if there is a direct flight from your country of origin to this airport or if you will require connecting flights.

 Once you arrive at the airport, you can use the airport bus to take you to the city center.
 You can then choose your preferred option to get to the Preikestolen trailhead.